-The Role of the Texas Rangers in the Sherman Affair of 1930
+The Role of the Texas Rangers in the Sherman Riot of 1930

 Emily Bowles

-HIST 5420

-Dr. Campbell

-April 6, 2019

 On May 9, 1930, famed Texas Ranger Frank Hamer was tasked with protecting George Hughes, a black man charged with the rape of a white woman in Sherman, Texas.
-At the end of a day of jury selection, a mob surrounded and eventually burned down the county courthouse.
-Hamer fled the courthouse, following a directive purported to be from Texas Governor Dan Moody to “protect the negro if possible, but do not shoot into the crowd” and left the accused to die in the county clerk’s safe.
-Vigilantes removed Hughes’ body and dragged it through the own before hanging the body from a tree to serve as a warning to the black population.
-The mob then moved to the jail, hoping to quell their bloodlust by lynching any black prisoners.
+A mob surrounded and eventually burned down the county courthouse.
+Hamer fled the courthouse, following a directive purported to be from Texas Governor Dan Moody to “protect the negro if possible, but do not shoot into the crowd” and left the accused to die in the District Clerk’s safe.
+The mob then roved the town, eventually making it to the jail, hoping to quell their bloodlust by lynching any black prisoners.
 Texas Ranger Manuel “Lone Wolf” Gonzaullas waited for them, armed, and having not received the do not shoot directive from Governor Moody.
 Dissuaded by the well-armed Gonzaullas, the mob abandoned their attempt at the jail and moved on to destroy the Sherman Black business district.

-The violence and destruction across Sherman continued for days and caused a large number of black inhabitants to flee the city.
 In response to the situation in Sherman, Governor Moody imposed martial law, and more Texas Rangers joined Frank Hamer and “Lone Wolf” Gonzaullas in Sherman to bring order and security to the small town.
-Both Hamer and Gonzaullas were famed prior to the event and would go on to lead storied careers as Texas lawmen following what is now known as the “Sherman Affair,” despite their failure to either protect the prisoner and stop the mob before the riot began.
 The circumstances surrounding the riot and the role of the Texas Rangers both in failing to protect Hughes and in the aftermath of the lynching begs the question: Were the Texas Rangers, the most revered lawmen in the state, responsible for their failure to curb the mob violence because of a dereliction of duty, or were their hands tied by the rumored memo attributed to the Governor, rendering Hamer and Gonzaullas unable to fulfill their motto of “One Riot, One Ranger?”

-In order fully to appreciate the impact of the Sherman Affair, one must examine two things: the history of the Texas Rangers as lawmen and the professional history of the two main Texas Rangers involved to understand how they came to be seen as the heroic yet violent men of pop culture.
-The term Texas Ranger was coined in 1823 when empresario Stephen F. Austin called for a “ranger division” to patrol and protect the frontier against Native Americans and the border against Mexico.
-More accurately the Rangers were created in 1835, with a directive calling for companies of volunteers for three to six months at a time.
-Despite when they were created, from their earliest days the Texas Rangers have been surrounded by mythos and lore.
+In order to fully appreciate the impact of the Sherman Affair, one must examine two things: the history of the Texas Rangers as lawmen and the professional history of the two main Texas Rangers involved to understand how they came to be seen as the heroic yet violent men of pop culture.
+The Rangers were created in 1835, with a directive calling for companies of volunteers for three to six months at a time.
+From their earliest days the Texas Rangers have been surrounded by mythos and lore.
 As an elite law enforcement division, the Texas Rangers earned their memory in pop culture and public perception as heroic and virtuous keepers of law and order.
 In doing so, they also received their deserved reputation as violent men capable of unspeakable brutality in the name of the law.
 Small Texas towns under siege by criminals and bandits were thus divided upon finding out that Rangers were called to their town to restore order.